 Copyright 2001 Walter John Carl III

-Carl, Walter John.
-"The (interactional) business of doing business: a rhetorical discursive action analysis of an e-commerce business opportunity." dissertation, University of Iowa, 2001.
+Carl, Walter John III.
+"The (interactional) business of doing business: a rhetorical discursive action analysis of an e-commerce business opportunity."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2001.